Fetch athlete measurement data for given metrics

 ) to specify the beginning of the desired date range, and an endDate

-string in ISO 8601 format to specify the end of the desired date range.
+string in ISO 8601 format to specify the end of the desired date range, and an array of [UUID]

 athleteEmail